aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-fields/_index.md

 {{% /alert %}}

-The following code example shows how to Inserts a merge field into a document using **DocumentBuilder**:
+The following code example shows how to inserts a merge field into a document using **DocumentBuilder**:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-UpdateFields-UpdateFields.java" >}}